 Properties Tonkin lacquer / Le Tonkinois

 Tonkin oil varnish remains (also for many years), an elastic and abrasion-resistant coating.
-It is weather resistant, particularly against larger weather and temperature fluctuations.

 Le Tonkinois can cover approximately 20m² per liter.